 9. Wash out the bins

 Disinfect all household bins.
-From the general household waste bin to the recycling and food bins – give them all a through clean.
+From the general household waste bin to the recycling, kitchen bins and food bins – give them all a thorough clean.
 We often find help to pop them in the shower cubicle or bath to do a thorough job.

 10. Clean the washing machine